 Some insecticides will kill certain groups of insects while not harming or being of reduced harm to other groups.
 There can be many advantages to using more selective insecticides where possible.
 Some predators and parasitoids of crop feeding insects can be preserved by using more selective insecticides when possible.
-Some examples of selective insecticides registered for use against Colorado potato beetles in potatoes in Canada include coragen and rimon; success and entrust will also preserve many species of predaceous insects.
+There are currently no insecticides that kill just Colorado potato beetles, but some are semi-selective, killing some insects while having little or no effect on others.
+Some examples of semi-selective insecticides registered for use against Colorado potato beetles in potatoes in Canada include BioTitan, chlorantraniliprole (Coragen MaX, Coragen, Shenzi) and Rimon; Success and Entrust will also preserve many species of predaceous insects.